NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8websocketapis.md

 [Eclipse Foundation WebSocket Page](https://projects.eclipse.org/projects/ee4j.websocket/developer)

-Finally, consider reviewing the following chapters from Wrox books, as they require attention to align with the latest WebSocket APIs:
+Finally, where in the Maven Repository can we find the WebSocket APIs:

 - **The Client API**: Updates are needed for the javax.websocket.** package.
 You can find the relevant resources here: